Aiven-Open/klaw-docs/docs/HowTo/schemas/index.md

 # Schemas

-Defining a schema for events sent to a Kafka topic is essential to provide clarity to both producers and consumers regarding the contents of each event.
+Defining a schema for events sent to a Apache Kafka topic is essential to provide clarity to both producers and consumers regarding the contents of each event.
 This schema outlines the structure of the data format, which could be in various formats, including JSON, Avro, or Protobuf.
 A